 How do I get to Kloof Nek Corner?

-Tafelberg Road is where the Kloof Corner hike starts.
-To get there drive along Tafelberg Road and park at the second parking lot on your left.
-It’s the parking lot after the first hairpin bend.
-When you are there cross the road and look out for the Kloof Nek Water Treatment Plant, there’s a sign which will clearly show you where the trail starts.
-I got lost when I went as I passed the sign and the water treatment plant sign.
-And Tafelberg Road is part of the Table Mountain Nature Reserve you gotta drive through the City Bowl District to get to where Table Mountain is.
-The road crosses the Northern side of Table Mountain and it takes you to where the cable car is and Devil’s Peak another popular hiking trail which is much more difficulty to climb.
+Tafelberg Road is where the Kloof Corner hike begins.
+To get there, drive along Tafelberg Road and park in the second parking lot on your left, which is located just after the first hairpin bend.
+Once parked, cross the road and look for the Kloof Nek Water Treatment Plant.
+A sign will clearly indicate where the trail starts.
+I got a bit lost during my visit because I missed the sign and the water treatment plant.
+Tafelberg Road is part of the Table Mountain Nature Reserve, so you’ll need to drive through the City Bowl District to reach Table Mountain.
+The road runs along the northern side of Table Mountain and leads to the cable car station and Devil’s Peak, another popular hiking trail that is significantly more challenging.

-The hike is less than a kilometre (0.6miles ) up.
-It is definitely suitable for all ages.
-The path is rather steep though when you’re climbing up the stairs.
-20 minutes of steep walking isn’t that bad overall and to get down it’s only another 20 minutes.
-It’s a great hike if you’re just starting hiking and has beautiful views along the way and on top.
+The hike is less than a kilometre (0.6 miles) to the summit and is definitely suitable for all ages.
+While the path is fairly steep, especially when climbing the stairs, 20 minutes of ascent is manageable for most.
+The descent takes another 20 minutes.
+Overall, it’s a great hike for beginners, offering beautiful views both along the way and from the top.

 Don’t get confused

-Kloof corner hike is the easiest hike of all the Table Mountain trails.
-Kloof corner ridge is a different trail; be care and don’t confuse the two trails.
-Kloof’s Corner Ridge is a 5.6 kilometer hike and you need to climb up rocks, it’s steep and tricky So don’t confuse the two trails.
+Kloof Corner Hike is the easiest hike of all the Table Mountain trails.
+Kloof Corner Ridge is a different trail; be careful and don’t confuse the two trails.
+Kloof’s Corner Ridge is a 5.6-kilometre hike, and you need to climb up rocks.
+It’s steep and tricky.
+So don’t confuse the two trails.

 Kloof Nek hiking trail

-The trail takes you up stairs which are fairly straight and steep.
+The trail takes you up stairs, which are fairly straight and steep.
 Then you will go around in a zig-zag.
-Parts of the trail is sandy but most of it is rock and log stairs.
+Part of the trail is sandy, but most of it is rock and log stairs.
 There are 215 stairs up.
-Once you’ve climbed all the stairs you can turn to your left towards the cable car station and you will eventually get there if you keep walking.
-But I suggest you turn right which is what I did to see the ocean and stunning views below.
-On your right hand side is where Kloof Corner is and you will be able to see the Twelve Apostles mountain range, Camps Bay, Lion’s Head, the City Bowl, and Atlantic Ocean all from that one spot.
+Once you’ve climbed all the stairs, you can turn to your left towards the cable car station, and you will eventually get there if you keep walking.
+But I suggest you turn right, which is what I did to see the ocean and stunning views below.
+On your right-hand side is where Kloof Corner is, and you will be able to see the Twelve Apostles mountain range, Camps Bay, Lion’s Head, the City Bowl, and the Atlantic Ocean all from that one spot.

 Hiking tips

-Be prepared wear good hiking shoes, something with a sole that has grip to it.
+Be prepared to wear good hiking shoes, something with a sole that has grip.

 Carry a water bottle.
 I left mine in the car on this hike and regretted it.

-Wear sunscreen, take the bottle with you and maybe wear a hat.
-I kinda hate wearing hats since they flatten my curly hair.
+Wear sunscreen, take the bottle with you, and maybe wear a hat.
+I kind of hate wearing hats since they flatten my curly hair.

-If you’re travelling solo you can join this hiking group on Facebook, I am a member and it is super helpful or read more by following the links below:
+If you’re travelling solo, you can join this hiking group on Facebook.
+I am a member, and it is super helpful.
+Read more by following the links below:

 Table Mountain National Park Security: 0861 106 417